nmxmxh/master-ovasabi/docs/services/metadata.md

 ## Overview

-The Master by Ovasabi platform implements a unique, metadata-driven "system currency" pattern.
+The Inos platform implements a unique, metadata-driven "system currency" pattern.
 This pattern tracks value, rewards, and contributions for every user, service, and entity in a way that is:

 - **Suspenseful:** Users only see their usable balance, which is updated in a weekly "reveal" event, building anticipation and engagement.
 - **Auditable:** All changes are logged in an append-only history, and a hidden, internal-only `pending` field allows for fraud analysis and intervention before balances are revealed.
 - **Fair and Anti-Gaming:** By batching updates and hiding pending rewards, the system prevents real-time gaming and enables robust anti-abuse checks.

 ## Metadata Schema Example